ForecastHealth/gbci-brca-models/README.md

 Note - these models require a set of Python utilities to run, which are not currently available to the public.

 ## Overview
 The GCBI Breast Cancer model is a deterministic model which describes the costs and health impacts of implementing various early-detection strategies, including early-awareness campaigns, clinical breast examination, and mammographic screening.
-The model is deterministic, meaning that we effectively dictate what will happen during the running of the model.
-The basis of the deterministic model are inputs, which are obtained through a review of the relevant literature, and this may be updated from time to time.
+The model is deterministic, meaning that we dictate what will happen during the running of the model.
+We dictate the running of the model through assumptions, which are obtained through a review of the relevant literature, expert opinion, and calibrating the model to real-world observations.
+These inputs may change over time, in which case they will be documented in the commits.

 ## The scenarios
 There are four scenarios which are modelled: